nporteschaikin/NPCFFB/README.md

 ## Scoring

-Modifications to scoring rules are prohibited during the season and playoffs; any modifications must be proposed to the league in the offseason.
-A modification must be voted for by nine teams to be implemented for the following year.
+Modifications to scoring rules can be proposed at any time; it must be voted for by nine teams to be approved.
+If a modification is approved, it does not take effect until the following year.

 ### Offense